tale-toul/OCP4UPIAWS/README.md

 csr-h6r66   5m40s   system:serviceaccount:openshift-machine-config-operator:node-bootstrapper   Pending
 csr-xlmr2   5m38s   system:serviceaccount:openshift-machine-config-operator:node-bootstrapper   Pending
 ```
-The list can be longer because the csr's have a short life span, a new ones get added every 15 minutes.
+The list can be longer because the csr's have a short life span, new ones get added every 15 minutes if the old ones have not been approved.
 Approve the 3 most recent csr's

 ```shell